StyleMe3D: Stylization with Disentangled Priors by Multiple Encoders on 3D Gaussians: Method:

-We define initial 3D GS as a pre-trained task, while redefining 3D gaussian stylization as a post-training task.
-Unlike conventional 3D generation tasks that begin from scratch, our approach applies stylization to pre-reconstructed 3D gausion for both 3D objects and scenes, allowing for enhanced control over style application while preserving the underlying geometry.\\ Firstly, we define the 3D gaussian reconstruction process as:
+We define initial 3D GS Reconstruction as a pre-trained task, while redefining 3D GS stylization as a post-training task.
+Unlike conventional 3D generation tasks that begin from scratch, our approach applies stylization to pre-reconstructed 3D gausion for both 3D objects and scenes, allowing for enhanced control over style application while preserving the underlying geometry.\\ Firstly, we define the 3D GS reconstruction process as:

 where $\Theta=\{(u_{i},\Sigma_{i},\alpha_{i}, c_{i,0},(c_{i,j,k})_{j,k}))\}_{i=1}^{N^{Gaussians}}$ represents the 3D gaussian, $c_{i,0}$ is the main color and $c_{i,j,k}$ is the coefficient. $\mathcal{R}(\mathcal{C}_{v};\Theta)$ means render 3D gaussian and $I_{i}^{gt}$ means the ground truth image from the viewpoint $\mathcal{C}_{v}$ respectively.